spydx/www_kefo_no/projects/_posts/2021-05-01-DAT251-V21-SchooProject.md

 * Make it easier to find and participate in local runs
 * Make it easier to reach out to potential runners

 This project was mainly to focus on studying SCRUM, XP and other Agile techniques for managing a project.
+But also was focusing on the use of programming patterns.

 ## Screenshots